solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

     ```

    **NOTE:** Without the `browserslist` specification, Parcel would need to
-   inject a compatibility layer to avoid a `regeneratorRuntime`
+   inject a compatibility layer to avoid a `regeneratorRuntime` reference error
-   reference error since the sample application uses `async`
+   since our sample application uses `async` functions.

-   functions.
-As an alternative to modifying the `package.json` file,
+   As an alternative to modifying the `package.json` file, you could import
-   you could import `regenerator-runtime/runtime` in your JavaScript
+   `regenerator-runtime/runtime` in your JavaScript code, which will inject a
-   code to inject a compatibility layer.
+    suitable compatibility layer.

 5. Create the Application:

-    In the `my-demo-app` directory, create the files for the application.
+    In the `my-demo-app` directory, create the files for our application.
-    The tutorial provides an explanation of the JavaScript code at the :ref:`end of the
-    tutorial <getting-started-code-details>`.

-    * Create the `my-demo.css` file with the following content:
+    * Create a `my-demo.css` file with the following content:

         ```css
         h2,h3 {